coffeelack/excelindex/README.md

 search for different files, and their content.

-The program is written in Python 3.11 and uses the following libraries: os, threding, tkinter, openpyxl, docx2txt, PyPDF2
+The program is written in Python 3.11 and uses the following libraries: os, threading, tkinter, openpyxl, docx2txt, PyPDF2

 ## Prerequisites: